zero-stroke/uptime/README.md

 # uptime.py

-A Python script to check internet uptime by pinging DNS servers.
+A Python script that lets you monitor internet uptime by pinging DNS servers.
+It pings Cloudflare (1.1.1.1), Google (8.8.8.8), and Quad9 (9.9.9.9).

 ## Prerequisites